Fruit and Nut

 Volunteer Rate: Free

-A low greenhouse gas emissions lunch (vegetarian) and other refreshments will be provided
+A low greenhouse gas emissions lunch (vegan) and other refreshments will be provided

 Booking a place